Junta de Aviación Civil

 Junta de Aviación Civil de la República Dominicana (JAC) is the civil aviation authority of the Dominican Republic.
-Its headquarters is in Gazcue, Santo Domingo.
-As of 2012, Engineer Luís P. Rodríguez Ariza is the president of the JAC.
+Its headquarters is in Renacimiento, Santo Domingo.
+As of 2025, Lic.Héctor E. Porcella Dumas the president of the JAC.

 On December 28, 2006 Law 491/06 was established; the elements of Law 491/06 currently govern civil aviation in the Dominican Republic.